Flashky/advent-of-code-yyyy/README.md

 ### Creation

-1. On github.com navigate to the main page of this repository
+1. On navigate to the main page of [this repository](https://github.com/Flashky/advent-of-code-yyyy).
 2. Click on **Use this template**.
 3. Select **Create a new repository**.
 4. Type the name of the new repository.
 Example: ``advent-of-code-2022``.